-American Mountain Holidays offers a variety of heli-skiing experiences from Telluride in Colorado, to Utah, Sun Valley and up to Valemont in British Colombia.
+American Mountain Holidays offers a variety of heli-skiing experiences from Telluride in Colorado, to Utah, Sun Valley and up to Valemont in British Columbia.
 Heli-skiing is the pinnacle of the ski and snowboard experience.
 The ecstasy of skiing untracked powder on remote peaks and snowfields along with flying among the high mountains between runs is an intoxicating experience.

 There is simply nothing like it.
 You are dropped on a peak and with a roar and a blast of swirling snow you are left in silence as the helicopter disappears below you.
 You take in the sea of mountains around you as you get your skis or snowboard on.
 The guide gathers the group for instructions.
 Over his shoulder you see thousands of feet pristine powder waiting for you.
 Your heart is hammering in your chest and you take deep breaths in anticipation.
 Welcome to the sport of heli-skiing!